Winter Wedding Reception

 - Layer Four: Oreo

-We also decided against using fondant, because we think it tastes icky, and I thought my aunt did an amazing job with the fondant.
+We also decided against using fondant, because we think it tastes icky, and I thought my aunt did an amazing job without the fondant.